 Brian: Right.
 Do you think women want what they say?

 Gemma: Don’t know.
 I guess it depends a lot on individual personalities – what they believe about religion, and so forth.
 I know I’d have felt the grief Rachel talks about if I’d ever had to give up Martin or Sam.
-But in the circumstances where she gave up Anne – I’m not really sure about that.
+But in the circumstances where she gave up Moira – I’m not really sure about that.
 Maybe it would come down to what support was available.

 Gemma: Definitely.
 Personal choice and not social constructs.
 Rachel supports human rights as personal rights, not social standing.